hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

 ### Link to changelog for submission APIs

-Keep up to date with changes to the APIs in sandbox and production with our new changelog.
+Details of ongoing changes to the APIs in sandbox and production are available at the changelog:

 * [ITSA APIs changelog](https://github.com/hmrc/income-tax-mtd-changelog)

+Note that the date of changelog entries is the date that the API change was deployed (either to sandbox or production as described in the entry).

 ### Current endpoint functionality in sandbox and production